Sole Proprietorship Registration Sole Proprietorship Registration

 • Reduced risk of financial crime: KYC helps to prevent financial crime, such as money laundering and terrorist financing.

-• Improved access to financial services: KYC helps proprietorship firms open bank accounts and engage in other financial transactions.
+• Improved access to financial services: KYC helps proprietorship firms register open bank accounts and engage in other financial transactions.

 • Enhanced reputation: KYC helps proprietorship firms build a good reputation with financial institutions and other businesses.